o355/PyWeather/README.md

 Viewing the weather in a terminal has never been so much fun.

 ## Update on 0.5 beta:
-0.5 beta is coming along nicely, albeit a little slowly.
-The release date has been pushed back to 4/7, and that's for quality assurance testing.
-I want to make sure everything is tested, and everything works without error.

-As such, the release date has been slightly pushed back, thanks to the above mentioned testing, and limited time.
+0.5 beta is almost here!
+I've put a few features on the list for 0.5.1 beta, but there's still tons in this release, with a scheduled release on April 1.

+And no, it's not an April Fool.
+Check the code.

+I may push back the release date if testing goes wrong, but things look good.

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
 While releases are somewhat stable milestones of PyWeather, things may or may not work.
 If you update from GitHub, I may push updates that entirely break PyWeather, so please, take caution!